alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 * `won`: boolean; whether the level is complete

 #### Game Renderer
+A very simple class.
+For each brick/ball/paddle/displayable, draw its `getImage()` at its position.
-Should be complete, take a look at the code if you want
+Should be completely finished, take a look at the code if you want

 ## Next Steps
 The GameController class needs to be implemented.